acss-io/atomizer/docs/guides/custom-classes.md

 - **Default**: `undefined`
 - **Required**: `false`

 Used by helpers internally for documentation purposes.
-Not required, but good to define for future documentation purposes.
+Not required, but good practice to define.

 ### id